ricard2k/jmri-electron/pages/about.md

 comments: false

 # Hero section
-title: 'What is MMRC?'
+title: What is MMRC?
-description: 'A place for beginners.'
+description: A place for beginners.

 <!-- # Author box
 author: